ralmakinah/UAlbanyTeaching/Spring2025/README.md

 If your schedule does not permit you to attend, you will have an alternative assignment. ***Note:*** I grade easier for Showcase presentations than for the alternative assignment so you should seriously consider your schedule limitations!
+You are required to prepare a poster for presentation, which will be printed at no cost by the university.
+Please monitor announcements on Brightspace carefully to ensure you meet the printing deadline.
+The template will be provided to you over BrightSpace.

 ## Policies: